By Joanne Jeffries. Last Updated 3rd November 2021. Welcome to this case study covering personal injury claims payouts for a fractured forearm.

 In this personal injury compensation case study, we look at the case of a claimant who suffered a simple forearm fracture in a park close to his home.
 The park was directly outside the claimants home.
 Previously, the park space had had a playground in it.
 The local authority had removed the playground equipment, such as slides and swings from the area.
 However, they had also failed to correctly remove all of the supports for the equipment.
 The claimant tripped over the stump which had been left.
 As he fell, he suffered a forearm fracture.
 The defendant, in this case, was the local authority (the council) and they did not dispute their liability for the claimant’s injuries.
 As such this case did not need to go to court for a judge to decide the amount of liability that the claimant should be awarded and negotiations could be entered into between the two parties.
 The majority of personal injury claims for compensation can be amicably resolved in this way between the two parties.
 However, a small number of cases will need to proceed to court.

-At Accident Claims UK, we work with an experienced panel of personal injury solicitors across the country.
-Our specialist legal solicitors have the knowledge and skills necessary to successfully bring a compensation claim against local authorities and councils.
-We have helped claimants with similar fractured forearm compensation injuries.
+At Accident Claims UK, we work with an experienced panel of personal injury solicitors across the country to help people claim for lower and upper arm injuries and the loss of earnings and other costs they cause.
+Our specialist legal solicitors have the knowledge and skills necessary to successfully bring arm injury compensation claims against local authorities and councils.
+We have helped claimants with similar fractured forearm compensation injuries from an accident at work, a slip trip or fall or a road traffic accident.
 Read more information on the case study below to see how specialist solicitors helped them.

 Personal Injury Compensation Claims Against The Council